Recycling tracker report

 Food waste is transformed into electricity by the anaerobic digestion plant at Walpole near Bridgwater.
 Powering homes and businesses, plus farm compost to help grow more food.

-Garden waste – stays in Somerset.
+Garden waste – stays in Somerset

 Paper, card and glass

 - Households and businesses are committed to reduced packaging options.
-Although the recycling rate is down, the amount of refuse collected has not increased.

 - It could also reflect the current cost of living crisis, with residents spending less and therefore less waste being produced at home.